DuckTalk/Backend/doc/API.md

 Returns:

 - "error": True | False (boolean value whether the request raised an error)
-- "data": (An empty dictionary, or a string containing the error message)
+- "data": (A dictionary containing the resulting data, or a string containing the error message)
+    - "user_id": 15 (The id of the created user)

 #### DELETE

+Delete a user

 Client:

-- "type": "user" (Defines what is requested)
-- "auth": (A dictionary containing authentification data)
-    - "type": "token" (The type of authentification)
-    - "token": "" (The token that was received before)
 - "data": (A dictionary containing the request data)
     - "user_id": 15 (The id of the requested user)